osulp/LCSH-BT_subject_analysis/README.md

 # LCSH Broader Terms Subject Analysis

-This repository contains several XSLT 2.0 stylesheets run in sequence against a local copy of the Library of Congress Subject Headings in SKOS RDF format.
+This repository contains several XSLT 2.0 stylesheets run in sequence against a local copy of the Library of Congress Subject Headings (LCSH) in SKOS RDF format.
 The pipeline constructs a model of progressively broader subject headings for a given collection of library materials based on the LC subject terms found in the collection's metadata records (e.g. MARC catalog records, EAD finding aids, Dublin Core records, etc.).
 The repository includes tools to analyze and present the resulting model.

 ## Background

+Broader terms (BTs) and narrower terms (NTs) are used by LCSH to organize subject headings and relate them to one another.
+LC's guidance document [H 370](https://www.loc.gov/aba/publications/FreeSHM/H0370.pdf) provides the following background:

+> Broader term, narrower term, and related term references for subject headings are created according to the following principles:
+> Hierarchical references.
+A narrower term reference is made to a given subject heading from the next broader heading so that terms are arranged in a hierarchy.
+The following relationships are considered hierarchical:
+> - Genus/species (or class/class member) [...]
+> - Whole/part [...]
+> - Instance (or generic topic/proper-named example) [...]

+By traversing the "tree" of broader terms from the subject headings assigned to a particular library collection until they terminate at their theoretical broadest concept, we can construct a model of the general topics present in that collection and observe relationships between subjects and the resources to which they are assigned.

 This method was developed to create a baseline topic model for a research article _Text analysis of archival finding aids_, which is pending publication in _Information Technology and Libraries_ as of August 2024.
 The final topic model produced for that project using this method is contained in the supplementary OSF repository: